Whats in this section?

 Care homes provide accommodation and personal care.
 Some care homes also specialise in caring for specific needs, e.g. dementia or learning disabilities.

 There are hundreds of care homes across the UK and no two are the same.
-They can be run by local councils, private companies or voluntary organisations.
+Care homes can be run by local councils, private companies or voluntary organisations.

 Care and nursing homes in the UK are inspected and regulated by the Care Quality Commission (CQC).
 They inspect care homes and care services to make sure they are safe, caring, effective, responsive and well-led.

 There are four ratings awarded: outstanding, good, requires improvement, and inadequate.
-You can view the latest CQC ratings and reports on our site when searching for suitable homes.
+You can view the latest CQC ratings and reports on our site when choosing a suitable care home.

-The first thing you should do if you think you need to move into a care home is speak to your local council about having an adult social care assessment.
+The first thing you should do if you think you need to move into a care home is to speak to your local council about having an adult social care assessment.

 Types of residential homes